infews/infews.github.io/source/resume/dwfrank.html.md

 - Improved release frequency from 3 times per month to 4 times per week.
 - Managed 2-3 various teams of 20-25 engineers and managers across assessment cycles, re-orgs, and layoffs.
-  - Teams included: Some of Product Development teams, Data Engineering, Release Engineering, and Cloud Engineering.
+  - Teams included Product Development teams, Data Engineering, Release Engineering, and Cloud Engineering.
 - Rebuilt, centralized, and standardized engineer hiring process.
-- Tech Stacks: Ruby on Rails, Javascript/Typescript, React, Kubernetes, Heroku, AWS, GCP, Looker
+- __Stacks & Skills:__ Ruby on Rails, Javascript/Typescript, React, Kubernetes, Heroku, AWS, GCP, Looker; Facilitation, Management of managers, Cost management, Remote team management, Staff & Software strategy.

 ### Personal Sabbatical &amp; Product Advising <span class="duration">2020 January - 2021 October </span>

 - Collaborated on the software engineering simulation at [Curious Duck][duck].
 - Advised [Bigger Bolder Baking][bake] on vendor selection for improving their CMS.
 - Rebuilt my personal website and blogged on software engineering topics.
-- Tech Stacks: Ruby, Ruby on Rails, Wordpress
+- __Stacks & Skills:__ Ruby, Ruby on Rails, Wordpress; Negotiation, Estimation, Client management.

 ### Pivotal Software & Pivotal Labs <span class="duration">2008 April - 2020 January </span>

 #### Senior Engineering Manager, PKS <span class="duration">2018 October - 2020 January </span>

-PKS (now known as [TKGI][tkgi]) was a jointly-developed Kubernetes distribution from Pivotal & VMware that was a service for Pivotal Cloud Foundry.
+PKS (now known as [TKGI][tkgi]) is a jointly-developed Kubernetes distribution from Pivotal & VMware that is a service for Pivotal Cloud Foundry/[Tanzu Application Service][tas].
 Pivotal was acquired by VMware in late 2019.

 - Reported to VP of Engineering as part of leadership team.
   - Restaffed team of 10-12 developers from Ireland to the US.
-  - Continued to lead summer intern roundtable.
+  - Continued to lead summer intern round table.
+  - Managed team through acquisition uncertainty.
 - Defined and prioritized CI/CD work for the Release Engineering team of 10 developers.
   - Doubled the number of concurrent releases from 2 to 4.
-  - Reduced cycle time from 4 days to 1.
+  - Reduced cycle time from 4 days to less than 1.
-- Tech Stacks: Ruby, Kubernetes, Concourse, AWS, GCP, Azure, VMware
+- __Stacks & Skills:__ Ruby, Kubernetes, [Concourse][cc], AWS, GCP, Azure, vSphere; Facilitation, Interviewing, People Management, Peer organization interactions.

 #### Senior Engineering Manager, Cloud Foundry <span class="duration"> 2018 April - 2018 October </span>

 Pivotal was the primary sponsor of the [Cloud Foundry][cf] project, a multi-cloud Platform-as-a-Service (PaaS) for deployment of web apps and services.
-Pivotal sold its own version of CF, now known as [Tanzu Application Service][tas].
+Pivotal sold its own version of CF, Pivotal Cloud Foundry, now known as [Tanzu Application Service][tas].

 - Developer on Open Source CF Cloud API team.
 - Managed 4 engineers on other teams.
 - Facilitated weekly working sessions to improve managers' skills across the San Francisco office.
-- Rebuilt the summer intern experience, starting a weekly "intern roundtable," with Pivotal leaders.
+- Rebuilt the summer intern experience, starting a weekly "intern round table," with Pivotal leaders.
-- Tech Stacks: Ruby on Rails, Sinatra
+- __Stacks & Skills:__ Ruby on Rails, Sinatra; Facilitation, Manager skills training.

 #### Director of Engineering, Internal Application Development <span class="duration"> 2015 March - 2018 March </span>

 I advocated for and created this team within IT to improve the development &amp; maintenance of our business-critical, internal software projects.

-- Staffed team to 15 engineers, product managers, and designers in San Francisco, CA, and Toronto, CA.
+- Staffed team to 15 engineers, product managers, and designers in San Francisco and Toronto.
-- Drove budgeting and prioritization exercises with executive staff and other organzation leaders.
+- Drove budgeting and prioritization exercises with executive staff and other organization leaders.
-- Key projects: Employee Feedback app, Staff Allocations app + integrations with back office, reporting infrastructure for sales reporting, Discovery for SAP-to-Workday transition, Discovery for support tooling.
+- Key projects: Employee Feedback app, Staff Allocations app + integrations with back office, reporting infrastructure for sales reporting, Discovery for SAP-to-Workday transition, Discovery for Customer Support tooling.
-- Tech Stacks: Ruby on Rails, Javascript, React, Java, Kotlin, Spring, Cloud Foundry
+- __Stacks & Skills:__ Ruby on Rails, Javascript, React, Java, Kotlin, Spring, Cloud Foundry, SalesForce, Zendesk; Facilitation, internal client management, people management, remote team collaboration, Executive management, Managing external management consultants.

 #### Associate Director, Pivotal Labs <span class="duration">2013 February - 2015 March </span>

+Pivotal Labs was a consultancy that build web and mobile applications _with_ clients as a way of teaching [XP][xp] skills.
+Pivotal Labs was acquired by EMC in 2012, then spun out as part of Pivotal Software in 2013.
+They operate now as [VMware Tanzu Labs][tlabs].

 - Managed staff of 40 developers and 5 managers, about one-third of the the San Francisco consulting practice.
 - Facilitated client scopings and wrote proposals as part of pre-sales motion.
-- Managed 3-4 active concurrent client projects, including staff adjustments and extenstions, keeping clients happy.
+- Managed 3-4 active concurrent client projects, including staff adjustments and extensions, keeping clients happy.
 - Scheduled “beach” time for 8 Pivotal Labs open source projects across multiple offices.
 - Presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.
-- Tech Stacks: Ruby on Rails, Javascript
+- __Stacks & Skills:__ Ruby on Rails, Javascript; Facilitation, RFP response and proposal writing; Presentations to audiences of all sizes, Client management, people management.

 #### Engineering Manager, Pivotal Labs <span class="duration">2010 February - 2013 February </span>